Malfurious/roundcube-postfixadmin/README.md

 #### 1. Set required Environment Variables.
 After looking at the above tabe, set variables as required.
-If running manually, be sure to add this extra parameter: --add-host <mailserver hostname>:<mailserver IP Address>
+If running manually, be sure to add this extra parameter: --add-host mail.domain.com:xxx.xxx.xxx.xxx Replace 'mail.domain.com' with your MAIL_HOST, and the 'xxx.xxx.xxx.xxx' with your MAIL_HOST's IP Address.
 Then start the docker.

 #### 2. Postfixadmin Setup: Goto http://[YOUR IP]:[POSTFIX PORT]/setup.php